vladshiryaev/cx/README.md

 ## Limitations

-* For now GCC only and Linux only are supported.
+* For now only GCC and Linux are supported.